hmsalmans/employeeManagementSystem/README.md

 # employeeManagementSystem

 This is a CMS application for viewing, editing, and adding company details stored in an employees_db MySQL database.
+The video demonstartion is https://youtu.be/QqZc6XtTViQ

 ## Table of Contents
 * [Installation](#installation)